quEDU - a Science Kit for Quantum Physics: spin manipulation of NV centers, entangled photon pairs and much more.

 Detection and Analysis

-The quEDU can be connected to various photon sources or experimental boards with optical setups like a Michelson Interferometer or a NV center.
+The quEDU can be connected to various photon sources or experimental boards with optical setups like a Michelson Interferometer or NV centers.

 Quantum Sensing Education by NV-Centers

-The NV experiment board allows you to experience the properties of nitrogen vacancy centers in diamond, such as NV center fluorescence, electron spin manipulation, optically detected magnetic resonance, and magnetic field sensing of samples.
+The NV experiment board allows you to experience the properties of nitrogen vacancy centers in diamond, such as NV center fluorescence, electron spin manipulation, optically detected magnetic resonance, and basic qubit operations.

 Entangled Photon Pairs: Ready to violate Bell’s inequalities